nigth/DevOps_online_Kyiv_2020Q3Q4/m6/task6.2/readme.md

 ![ScrShot 04](scr/04.png "ScrShot 04")

 :white_check_mark: **6a.2.4.** Using existed network for three VMs (from p.1),
-install and configure DNS server on VM1. _(using DNSMASQ, BIND9 or something else)._
+install and configure DNS server on VM1. _(using DNSMASQ, BIND9)._ I prefer to use a DNSMASQ DNS.

 ![ScrShot 05](scr/05.png "ScrShot 05")